treeherder/yasnac/README.md

 ## Todo

-Go back and add some tests afterward.
+- add some tests
+- disk: create a new exception specifically for the cancel message.
+IOError is the wrong answer for such a large diverse block